 Espresso is not a simple drink.
-Specialty espresso certainly isn't.
-What ends up in the cup is a concentrate, intense and aromatic.
+Especially not specialty espresso.
+What ends up in the cup is a concentrate—intense and aromatic.
 For espresso to taste good, many small details must be just right.
 We have explained the basics of espresso preparation in detail here.

 Especially with more complex specialty coffees, we need to adjust the espresso grinder significantly to get a balanced coffee.
-So how can we proceed to get a sweet and balanced espresso that we would even drink a second cup of?
+So, how can we proceed to achieve a sweet and balanced espresso that we would actually want to drink a second cup of?

-First, we need to clarify what exactly we mean when we talk about traditional espresso and specialty espresso.
+First, we need to clarify what we mean when we talk about a traditional espresso and a specialty espresso.

 Traditional Espresso: darker roast, limited aromatics Specialty Espresso: medium to lighter roast, complex aromatics

-We find followers for both categories.
-If you prefer it a bit more "Italian", traditional espresso is definitely a good choice.
-Often, roast notes are at the forefront, the coffees have a lot of body, are heavy, and have less acidity.
+Both categories have their fans.
+If you like it a bit more "Italian-style," you are certainly in good hands with traditional espresso.
+Often, roasted notes take center stage; these coffees have a lot of body, are heavy, and have less acidity.

 - consist of higher-quality, often more complex green coffees

-- are usually roasted medium-dark to light, and thus
+- are generally roasted medium-dark to light, and thus

 What does this mean for extraction?

-In our experiment, we tasted two coffees from our roastery together.
-The more traditional coffee is the Dreispitz, a 3-bean blend of equal parts Brazil, Nicaragua, and India, roasted medium-dark.
+In our experiment, we tasted two coffees from our roastery against each other.
+The more traditional coffee is Dreispitz, a 3-bean blend with equal parts Brazil, Nicaragua, and India, roasted medium-dark.

 The specialty espresso was the Leica, a honey-processed coffee from our Finca Santa Rita in Nicaragua.
 We roast this coffee significantly lighter than the Dreispitz.

-Left: the Dreispitz – the darker crema indicates the roast level
+Left: the Dreispitz – the darker crema indicates the degree of roast

 Right: the Leica – the lighter crema indicates a lighter roast